Yemeni passport

-Regulations

-The passport of one individual should not be held by others who are not entitled to possess it.
-Any loss or theft of the passport should immediately reported to the concerned authority.

-The title page of the passport holder and details of relatives who are in the Republic of Yemen.

-The passport contains a further two pages of notes, four pages of additions and 32 pages for visas.

-Passports contain details of the issuer that is shown to the authorities of all other nations, and identify the bearer as a citizen in the issuing country.
-A passport includes the demand to allow the holder to pass, and be treated in accordance with international standards.

-The Foreign Minister requests relevant parties to allow the bearer of this passport to pass freely and also to assist their party in case of difficulties.

 Security tags

 Many security tags are found in the Yemeni passport to prevent fraud.
 Security tags are located on the first page.
 The barcode and two-dimensional watermark are located in another.
 When exposed to light, the passport shows a map of Yemen and the country's logo.

-When exposed to light, the passport page number, written in Arabic and English, is visible at the top of the sheet on both the sides.
+When exposed to light, the passport page number, written in Arabic and English, is visible at the top of the sheet on both sides.
 The edge of the paper contains a silver stripe flag of the nation repeated 10 times and the word 'Yemen' written in Arabic and English.
 The emblem of the nation is printed three times in the middle.

 Visa requirements

 In 2016, Yemeni citizens had visa-free or visa-on-arrival access to 38 countries and territories.
 This ranked the Yemeni passport 97th worldwide according to the Visa Restrictions Index.
 However, as of 2019, it has dropped to the 104th spot.